-For years, many influential personalities such as Bill Gates, Elon Musk, Mark Zuckerberg have advised their followers and audiences to read books and read books.
-For them, books don’t just help people become successful in life, but it also nurtures personality of the reader.
-Do you know that Zuckerberg reads about 25 books a year, while Bill Gates reads about 50 books a year.
+For years, many influential personalities such as Bill Gates, Elon Musk, Mark Zuckerberg have advised their followers and audiences to read books.
+For them, books don’t just help people become successful in life, but it also nurtures the reader’s personality.

 17. The Vital Question